 Terms and conditions

-1. National awards ceremonies will be held in Menai Bridge and in Cardiff in March 2018.
-The closing date for entries in all categories is 28th February 2018 and no entries will be accepted after this date.
-Postal entries should be sent to the Wales for Peace Learning Coordinator at the Temple of Peace and Health, Edward VII Avenue, Cathays Park, Cardiff, CF10 3AP.
+- A national awards ceremony will be held at the Llangollen International Musical Eisteddfod on 9th July 2020.
+The closing date for entries in all categories is 29th May 2020 and no entries will be accepted after this date.
+Postal entries should be sent to the WCIA Peace Education Coordinator at the Temple of Peace and Health, Edward VII Avenue, Cathays Park, Cardiff, CF10 3AP.

 - No purchase is necessary.
 Entry is free.

 - Prizes cannot be exchanged for their monetary value or other goods.

 - Entries must be submitted along with an entry form (see below) or they will not be eligible.